 On this, I think bigger names need to really think about their impact on how the Fringe functions too.
 Maybe they could venture up to Edinburgh on their tours throughout the year instead?

 Fringe fees and venue fee structure also make it hard for performers to do shorter runs.
 You pay the same for three weeks as you would for one so it can feel like a waste to do less.
 Shorter runs would allow greater access for those on a budget, have day jobs or families/care responsibilities.
 It would also be better for the physical and mental health of performers and allow venues to programme more shows.

 However, that does mean more work for venues which is partly why it doesn't happen.
 The industry i.e. awards reps, scouts and journalists etc also seem to dismiss acts that don't give them the whole month to see them.
-I've often been told this but then even on a full run I struggle to get them in.
+I've often been told this but then even on a full run I struggled to get them in.

 Venues also need to be held accountable for their breaches of contract and how they treat staff.
 Most staff are paid in accommodation or wages that come to nothing when divided by the long hours they work.
 Actual paid jobs, ie in money, would also encourage more local people to get involved, which the Fringe Society seems big on right now.

 People getting paid for their labour?
 What a concept.

 Venues also charge performers thousands of pounds for a "professionally run" venue but basically hire untrained volunteers.
 The tech fees I mentioned earlier don't always go to the technician who has been appointed to you so those with skills are being asked to work extra for nothing and the venue pockets the money from the performer.
 Therefore there needs to be more awareness between staff and performers about who is paying what and where that money is going.
 The Fringe Society could help with that too.